English English

 7. Implement your Access Point.
 There are two ways to do this: a) using open source software, or b) building your own implementation from scratch.

 8. Follow OpenPEPPOL’s acceptance test procedure.
-More information on this can be found here.
+More information on this can be found in the document “OpenPEPPOL Test and Onboarding”.

 9. Once notified by your Peppol Authority, request a production certificate through Peppol’s Service Desk.